rcn-ee/ti-opencl/docs/sphinx-doc/source/examples/overview.rst

 dsplib_fft example
 ===================

-An example to compute FFTs using a routine from the dsplib library.
+An example to compute multiple channels of FFTs using a routine from the dsplib library.
 This illustrates calling a standard C library function from an OpenCL kernel.
+It also illustrates how to improve performance over multiple channels by moving data from DDR into internal local L2 memory with EDMA, and overlapping computation with data movement using double buffering.

 .. _ooo-examples: